TorchedSammy/TorchedSammy/README.md

 <p>⇢ <samp><strong>˚ · Info * ˚ ✦</strong></samp></p>

-<samp>I'm a hobbyist software developer writing things that interest me.
-My main languages are Go and Lua, and some recent tinkering with Gleam.
+<samp>I'm a hobbyist software developer working on projects that interest me.
+I like to tinker with sfotware written in GO, Lua and Gleam
-Have been programming for 6+ years.
-You can read more at my website above.</samp>
+I have 7 years of progamming experience in a few different languages.</samp>

 ![](https://komarev.com/ghpvc/?username=TorchedSammy&color=ff69b4)